Veteran Services

 Mission Programs 1

-Veterans, Employment and Training Services, funded by the Texas Veterans Commission.
+Veterans Employment and Training Program, funded by the Texas Veterans Commission.
 Provides employment and training services to 120 Veterans and their dependents (70 veterans and 50 dependents).
 This program will offer job skills training, tools and uniforms, job search assistance, placement services and transition assistance for service members and families entering the workforce.

 Youth Services